+THE CHURCH .
+IN .
+THE .
+GARDENS

-THE CHURCH-IN-THE-GARDENS The Sunday Before Christmas
+The Sunday Before Christmas

 Junior Congregation at 9:30 a.m.
-Carols: "Away in a Manger," "The Virgin's Lullaby," "The Silent Skies are Full of Speech," "Everywhere, Everywhere."
+Carols: "Away in a Manger," "The Vir-gin's Lullaby," "The Silent Skies are Full of Speech," "Everywhere, Everywhere."

 Recitations: Eugene Field's "Star of the East," Joyce Kilmer's "Gates and Doors."
-The minister will read Heywood Broun's "Frankincense, Gold and Myrrh" and give a short talk on "The History of Christmas."
-To this service the children will bring
+The minister will read Heywood Broun's

+"Frankincense, Gold and Myrrh" and give a short talk on "The History of Christmas."

-To this service the children will bring gifts of toys, books or clothing, which will be distributed by the Brooklyn Children's Aid organ numbers: "Au Matin" (Godard); "Ave Maria" (Bach-Gounod); "March of the Magi Kings" (Du Bois).
+To this service the children will bring gifts of toys, books or clothing, which will be distributed by the Brooklyn Children's Aid Society.